-Is appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+Is/are appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the designated person, the deputy will assume all of the functions above.

 If the DSL (or deputy) are not available, staff should contact a member of the leadership team to seek advice.
-Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400 appoints a DSL for child protection who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training
+Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400 or from the School's Safeguarding Team on 07976850562